metachenyiyan/BreezeForest/README.md

 # BreezeForest

-> An efficient flow based generative model
+> An efficient flow based generative model, proven to be universal density estimator.

 ## Setup: